snimu/hlb-gpt-cli/README.md

 [Fern](https://github.com/tysam-code)'s [hlb-gpt](https://github.com/tysam-code/hlb-gpt)
 is a package for training transformers really, really fast, to high quality.

 This package extends that one that one to be easily controllable over the CLI.
+It also adds extensive logging.

 **Why would you want that?**